vishnushiri02/SARS-Cov2-Surveilance/notes/Growth_Rate_Estimation.Glossary.md

 $$$
 Prevalance = \cfrac{Number\space of \space cases\space in\space the\space population\space at\space one\space time}{total \space population\space at\space that\space timera}
 $$$
-Incidence is the number of new cases during a specified time period.
+Incidence is the number of new cases during a specified time period in a population at the same time.
 Incidence is calculated as:
 $$$
 Incidence = \cfrac{New\space cases\space during\space a\space specified\space time }{total\space population\space at\space risk\space at\space that\space period\space of\space time\space}